Sin Pijama: Reception

 The music video was well received by most critics.
 Writing for La Nación, Felipe Gerjado regarded it as "great sensuality", while Maxim magazine found it "sultry".
 La Opinión called the video "the most daring moment in Becky G's career."
 Similarly, El Heraldo described the visual as "lace, lingerie and lots of skin", noting that the singers "show their most daring side."
 Sergio Burstein of Hoy opined that it had "obvious lesbian connotations".
 E!
 Online Latino said, "Becky G follows her personal instinct and triumphs."
 Conversely, Alberto Murcia of Los 40 believed the dream concept should have been excluded, questioning if "the only way a woman has to live her sexuality is within a man's fantasy?"

 The video surpassed 100 million views on YouTube/Vevo on May 9, 2018 (less than 3 weeks after its premiere).
 It was the most-watched YouTube video in Colombia for April 2018, according to National-Report, and reached number two on the US YouTube Songs chart published by Billboard.
 The music video reached one billion views in October 2018.
 It was the most-watched music video by a female artist in its year of release.
 The clip surpassed "Side to Side" by Ariana Grande featuring Nicki Minaj as the most-viewed female collaboration and became the first to achieve 2 billion views.

 Live performances

 Becky G and Natti Natasha performed "Sin Pijama" together for the first time at the MTV Millennial Awards on June 3, 2018.
 The duo performed the song again at the 2018 Premios Juventud on July 22, 2018.
+The song has since been included inn Gomez's performances, usually being the second-to-last or last to be performed.
+Gomez and Natasha performed the song together at the Coachella 2023 on April 14 and 21, 2023.